Cancer Enters Your Life

 When you and your family first find out your partner has cancer it can be very disorienting.
 In the space of a day your whole world turns upside down.
 All sorts of emotions come at you, from shock to anxiety to fear to grief… it can be a whirlwind.

 In these initial days and weeks, you are trying to process so much.
-You are coming to terms with the upset of your life.
-Perhaps you had plans that now are on a permanent hold.
+You are coming to terms with a major upset in your life.
+Perhaps you had plans that are now are on permanent hold.
 Other things you had to cancel altogether.

 You have to start educating yourself about cancer and the different types of specialists.
 You have to learn how the medical process works and what tests are needed.
 You may be navigating insurance for the first time.
 It’s no wonder your emotions are all over the place!